Friends don't let friends make expensive DESIGN MISTAKES Schedule a call to learn more!

 #6 // Mansard roof on a duplex

 This duplex has a lot of roof and a unique dormer setup, with two separate windows split up by siding.
 Again, we suggested a metal roof.
-One benefit of a metal roof for mansard roofs is it’s easier for snow or rain to slide off of the top, less steep portion than with shingles.
+One benefit of a metal roof for mansard roofs is that it’s easier for snow or rain to slide off the top, less steep portion than with shingles.

 #7 // Front and back view with multiple dormer styles

-This home with a mansard roof has all sorts of different styles of dormer windows.
-They’re all officially shed-style, but a few are three-wide, and then there’s the teeny one in the back.
 Our designers recommended building out the framing around the windows to give them all a cohesive look.
 The result is lovely and ties in with the style of the front and back porch columns.
-Furthermore, the metal roofing on the front porch and garage door awnings and the pergola over the back patio provide a welcome variety of texture against all of that shingling.

 #8 // Mansard roof on apartment building